zetashift/bioinformatics_algorithms/chapter1.md

 # Genome replication

-Before a cell can divide, it must first replicate it\'s genome so that each of the two daughter cells can inherit it\'s own copy.
+Before a cell can divide, it must first replicate it's genome so that each of the two daughter cells can inherit it\'s own copy.
 A high-level overview would be that two DNA strands unwind and each strand act as a template for copying.
 At the end you have two pairs of complementary